The following table shows the total amount of time that each bank has taken to respond to the OpenWrks API, measured in seconds.

 Q: How often will you be sharing this?

-In the immediate term we will be sharing this information on our blog once a month.
+In the immediate term we will be sharing this information on our every two weeks.
 In the near future it will become a new live feature on our systems health page.

 Q: What will you be doing with this data long-term?